 Documenting and coding based on MDM

-When documenting and selecting a code based on MDM, consider that MDM includes establishing diagnoses, assessing the status of a condition, and/or selecting a management option.
-MDM in the office or other outpatient service codes are defined by three elements:1 [AMA Coding Changes Guide (PDF)]
+When documenting and selecting a code based on MDM, consider that MDM includes establishing diagnoses, assessing the status of a condition, and/or selecting management options.
+MDM in the office or other outpatient service codes are defined by three elements:

-- The amount and/or complexity of data to be reviewed and analyzed.
+- The amount and/or complexity of data reviewed and analyzed, and

-- The risk of complications and/or morbidity or mortality of patient management decisions made at the visit, associated with the patient’s problem(s), the diagnostic procedure(s), treatment(s).
+- The risk of complications and/or morbidity or mortality of the patient management decisions made at the visit and associated with the patient’s problem(s), the recommended diagnostic procedure(s), and prescribed treatment(s).1

 Documenting and coding based on time

-If time is to be used to calculate the E/M code rather than MDM, physicians should include the total amount of time they spent associated with that visit on the date of service in determining which code to use.
-Besides face-to-face time in the exam room or in a telehealth encounter, this also includes prep time and follow-up work on that same date.
-The CPT® Evaluation and Management Code and Guideline Changes provide durations of time for billing based on time for a variety of E/M services.
-Times associated with office or other outpatient services are expressed in discrete, non-overlapping ranges within the code descriptors.1
+If time is used to determine the E/M LOS code rather than MDM, physicians should include the total amount of time they spent associated with that visit on the date of service.
+Besides face-to-face time in the exam room or in a telehealth encounter, this includes prep time and follow-up work on that same date.
+The CPT® E/M Guidelines include discrete, non-overlapping time spend ranges within the code descriptors correlating to LOS codes.
+1

 CPT code and time range